 Nancy joined United Way Kitchener-Waterloo in January 2001 as Receptionist/Administrative Assistant.
 Since then Nancy has held several roles at United Way KW including Grants and Allocations Officer, Assistant Director, Community Development and Director, Community Development.
 In January 2012, Nancy took on a new challenge as VP, Resource Mobilization.
 This portfolio includes all community investment and community development work, agency relations, research, measurement and evaluation, and resource development/fundraising.

 Nancy believes strongly in continuing education.
 She holds a Bachelor of Arts degree from the University of Waterloo, an adult teacher/trainer certificate from Conestoga College, a Management and Leadership certificate from WLU Faculty of Social Work, and is an alumnus of Leadership Waterloo Region.
 Passionate about coaching and mentoring others, Nancy has been a field supervisor for the Bachelor of Social Work program at Renison College, University of Waterloo for over five years and has also supervised Masters of Social Work students from University of Windsor.
 She regularly does presentations for classes at both local universities and the local college.

 Nancy's community work focuses on schools and community.
 Nancy served on several school councils for a number of years, and currently sits on the Safe and Healthy Community Advisory Committee and the Project Team for the Neighbourhood Strategy for City of Kitchener, the Housing Stability System Advisory Committee and the Housing Stability System Community Advisory Board for the Region of Waterloo.

 In addition, Nancy helps support the work of United Way at a national level by participating on the national Community Investment Leaders Network and Resource Development Leaders Network.

-Pamela Bowes, MA
+Pamela Bowes, MEd